 - Now, gather all the ingredients.

-To Prepare the Ingredients
+To Slice the Poke Ingredients

-- Squeeze the water out and cut the ogo into smaller pieces, about 1 inch (2.5 cm) long.
+- Squeeze out the water and cut the ogo into smaller pieces, about 1 inch (2.5 cm) long.

 - Thinly slice ¼ sweet onion lengthwise.